metacreek/springboard/CAPSTONE.md

 I have a hunch that the freshness of the training data will affect the model accuracy, as it seems to perform less well with current news articles than it did back when the training data was fresh.
-This should also be explored and it can be determined how often the training should be repeated.
+This should also be explored so it can be determined how often the training should be repeated.

+## Acknowledgments

+Some of the code used in this project was adapted from [this article](https://analyticsindiamag.com/bert-classifier-with-tensorflow-2-0/) by Amal Nair.
+This article was very helpful in explaining how to set up data for TensorFlow.

+I also wish to thank my Springboard mentor, [Srdjan Santic](https://www.linkedin.com/in/srdjansantic/), for the essential guidance, encouragement, and help he provided throughout all stages of this project.